geraudnt/rosarl/README.md

 ## Supported RL Algorithms and General Usage

 ROSARL is compatible with any RL Algorithm.
-One can simply [estimate the minmax penalty](learning_minmax_penalty.py) during learning, and replace the environments rewards at unsafe states with it.
-See [learning_minmax_penalty.py](learning_minmax_penalty.py) for a simple method of estimating the minamx penalty during learning by using the value function being learned by an RL algorithm.
+One can simply estimate the minmax penalty during learning, and replace the environments rewards at unsafe states with it.
+See [learning_minmax_penalty.py](learning_minmax_penalty.py) for a simple method of estimating the minmax penalty during learning by using the value function being learned by an RL algorithm.

 # Running the Safety Gym experiments